Skip to main content

 Telus, a Canadian telecommunications company, needed to roll out their 5G network to customers.
 But the IT landscape supporting the work needed to pull from 11 legacy and external systems, a task that felt insurmountable without help.
 They used a process platform, including RPA to connect systems without APIs, to interface with these legacy systems and build one unified view of wireless operations and IT systems.
 Thanks to low-code design, they could develop workflows 10x faster than with traditional development.
 This let them meet customers’ expectations and demands, connect people faster and with fewer disruptions, and maintain network reliability both during the pandemic and well beyond.

-Implement business process automation strategies for speed and agility.
+Implement business process automation strategies for speed and agility

-In the digital transformation era, time and energy spent on repetitive processes add up to a competitive disadvantage.
+In the digital transformation era, spending time and energy on repetitive processes add up to a competitive disadvantage.
 But as these examples of automation demonstrate, process automation reduces this type of friction for both internal teams and customers.
 With a strong process automation strategy, organizations can finally see those increases in speed and agility that lead to a more resilient business.

 Need guidance on where to begin with process automation?
-Check out our guide to achieving end-to-end process excellence.
+Check out our guide to achieving end-to-end process excellence